planetscale/vitess-operator/README.md

 # ALPHA STAGE

-This project was only recently open-sourced and we are still working on making sure it's usable outside our own infrastructure, primarily in the scope of developing end-user documentation.
+This project was recently open-sourced; we are still working on developing end-user documentation!

 If you want to help develop features or find/fix bugs, you're welcome to give it a try and send issues or PRs.